gfmoore/ESCI-JS/README.md

 # ESCI-JS

-This is a JavaScript implementation of Geoff Cumming and Robert Calin-Jageman's ESCI software as provided with the book: Introduction to The New Statistics: Estimation, Open Science, and Beyond.
+This is a JavaScript implementation of the ESCI software (Exploratory Software for Confidence Intervals) that accompanies:

+<span style="color:blue">Introduction to The New Statistics: Estimation, Open Science, and Beyond by Geoff Cumming and Robert Calin-Jageman</span>

 https://thenewstatistics.com/